swsheets/ansible-swsheets/README.md

 # ansible-swsheets
 Provisioning and Deployment for [swsheets](https://github.com/citizenparker/swsheets).
 This was done against DigitalOcean but any brand-new Ubuntu trusty release should work.

+Even if you aren’t using SWSheets (although how couldn’t you?!), please feel free to use this as an example on provisioning, deploying, and running Elixir Phoenix applications.

 ## Usage
 1. Clone this repository
 2. Run `ansible-galaxy install requirements.txt`